What is Chaga Mushroom?

 Your daily intake of tea supports the digestive process allowing for improved nutritional absorption.
 More efficient nutritional intake means that you feel fuller faster.

-Weight loss can be compared to green tea or other herbal teas which are known to suppress your appetite and there are no calories in chaga.
+Weight loss can be compared to green tea, tea with lemon juice or other herbal teas which are known to suppress your appetite and there are no calories in chaga.

 Consuming the tea daily helps reduce stress and anxiety leading to lower cortisol levels which supports weight loss.

 Pregnant women can consider the mushroom as a natural prenatal super vitamin.
 A rich source of natural vitamins, minerals and phytonutrients which act as a natural super vitamin.